What People Are Saying...

 Because we do not guide on the following rivers, we cannot give the same detailed information that you find for the Water We Guide On.
 However, the streamflows are continuously updated, and we've done our best to give you a general idea of what to expect on these waters for this time of year.

 We don't guide this water but most of the shop guys love to fish here when they get a chance.
-The current flow of 530 cfs is very floatable but getting up there for effective/safe wading.
-At these flows, think twice before getting in the river, or trying to cross.
+The current flow of 769 cfs is very floatable but getting up there for effective/safe wading.
+At these flows, think twice before getting in the river.
 Most of the fish will locate near the banks and behind structure anyway so deep wading shouldn't be your primary strategy.
-Make note that the access down to the river is steep and very slippery.
+Make note that the access down to the river is steep and can be very slippery.

-A variety of flies are working: Pat's Rubberlegs, Tung Teasers, Batmans, Barr's BWO Emergers, Olive and Black Zebra Midges, Gray WD-40's, BWO's in Black or Zebra, Charlie's "TDJ" Pheasant Tails, Moorish's Anato Mayfly Nymph, CDC Hare's Ears, Buckskins, Standard Pheasant Tails in all sizes, Parachute Adams (sizes 14-22), Gulper Specials, and BWO Sparkle Duns.
+A variety of flies are working: Pat's Rubber Legs, Tung Teasers, Split-Backed BWO Nymphs, Barr's BWO Emergers, Olive and Black Zebra Midges, Gray WD-40's, BWO's in Black or Zebra, Charlie's "TDJ" Pheasant Tails, Moorish's Anato Mayfly Nymph, CDC Hare's Ears, Buckskins, Standard Pheasant Tails in all sizes, Parachute Adams (sizes 14-22), Gulper Specials, and BWO Sparkle Duns.

 Try these Dries: Parachute Adams, Matthews Sparkle Dun, and Brooks Sprout Midges in Gray or Black.